Can You Pay Off a credit card with another Credit card?

 How does a cash advance work?

-In many cases, cash advances come with significant fees and interest rates.
-It’s also vital to keep in mind that interest accrues the moment you take the money out of the account.
 Because it isn’t a conventional credit card purchase, it doesn’t begin to accrue until the conclusion of your monthly cycle.
 This means that a cash advance has no waiting period.

 Balance Transfer

-When a balance transfer occurs, a credit card from a different issuer is used to pay off an amount on an existing credit card, essentially transferring that balance to the new card.
 With a balance transfer, you’re merely transferring the balance of one card to another.
 The main reason for doing so is to consolidate debt from a higher-interest card to one with lower interest.

-A balance transfer introductory annual percentage rate (APR) is normally 0%, but it can be lesser than the actual APR for a defined length of time, which can range from 6 to 20 months, depending on the card.
-It is possible that other cards will send balance transfer checks to current cardholders, so you do not have to apply for a new card to take advantage of this service.
+A balance transfer introductory annual percentage rate (APR) is normally 0%, but it can be less than the actual APR for a defined length of time, ranging from 6 to 20 months, depending on the card.

 With this option, it’s simple to pay off an amount and avoid interest charges at the same time.
 In most cases, the outstanding balance will continue to accrue interest at the usual APR until it is paid in full after the promotional period ends.